-At the Drawing Board: Advice from a Fine Jewelry Designer
+At the Drawing Board: 15 Cent Pens and Other Advice from a Fine Jewelry Designer

 I’ve been very lucky to have generous mentors throughout my career who’ve shared their wisdom about jewelry making, metalsmithing, jewelry design, and gemstones.
-For the past decade, much of what I’ve learned about fine jewelry design and the jewelry business has come from my dear friend Chuck Bowman, who works in the product development area at Stuller.
+For the past decade, much of what I’ve learned about fine jewelry design and the jewelry business has come from my dear friend Chuck Bowman, who worked in product development at Stuller.

 Chuck occasionally shares his sketches with me, and seeing how he draws images from multiple angles has helped me remember, when I’m making a piece of jewelry, to consider design principles like balance and unity.
 Even a simple thing, like how he divides some of his sketches with a dotted line to maintain symmetry, helped me improve my own attempts at sketching all the jewelry ideas that flit through my mind (it’s no secret that I can’t draw).
 In addition to jewelry design, he has a strong understanding of the jewelry business, having grown up in the industry, so I figured it was time I shared some of his wisdom with all of you.
 Enjoy!